GoogleCloudPlatform/microservices-demo/kustomize/README.md

 ## What is Kustomize?

 Kustomize is a Kubernetes configuration management tool that allows users to customize their manifest configurations without duplication.
 Its commands are built into `kubectl` as `apply -k`.
-This repo uses Kustomize to enable Online Boutique deployment variants; a complete list of variants can be found at [/README.md](https://github.com/GoogleCloudPlatform/microservices-demo#other-deployment-options).
 More information on Kustomize can be found on the [official Kustomize website](https://kustomize.io/).

 ## Deployment variations supported by Kustomize